Gustavo Cabrera (footballer)

-Gustavo Adolfo Cabrera Marroquín (born 13 December 1979 in Santo Tomás, Guatemala) is a former Guatemalan football defender who last played for Deportivo Marquense in the Liga Nacional de Guatemala and was also a member of the Guatemala national team.
+Gustavo Adolfo Cabrera Marroquín (born 13 December 1979) is a Guatemalan former professional footballer who played as a defender.
 On 12 September 2012 he was banned from play for life due to allegations of match-fixing.

 Club career

 Cabrera is the younger brother of former national team player Edy and both started playing football at JuCa de Izabal before moving to Guatemalan giants Comunicaciones.
 The brothers were separated when Edy joined Cobán Imperial.

 Prior to joining Major League Soccer outfit Real Salt Lake midway through the 2005 season, Cabrera spent ten seasons with Comunicaciones in his native Guatemala and again in 2006.
 He is a two-footed player that has been used on the left, right and center of his team's formations and has won four Guatemalan League championships between 1998–2005 and was also named MVP of the Guatemalan league in 2003.

 On 6 June 2008, it was confirmed at a local newspaper that he was being transferred to Danish Superliga club AGF Aarhus.
 Cabrera left CSD Comunicaciones on a free transfer following a contract dispute with the club in which three players from the national team filed for free agency with the football federation since the club was in arrears for over three months of salary obligations.
 He was released from his AGF contract on 28 November 2008.
 The club said that they liked him, and that he had adapted well into the team, but he did not fit into the Scandinavian style of play.
 He never got to play on the first team.

 Cabrera returned to his native Guatemala and signed a six-month contract with C.D.
 Jalapa on 11 January 2009 to play for them during the 2009 Clausura.
 He subsequently moved on to Xelaju.